 You’ve fallen cold and dead.

 The sailor implores the now dead captain to rise from the dead.
-The act of talking to the dead is known as apostrophe.
-Reason being, the people ashore await their prized captain to lead the way and stamp his mark on history.
-The crowd is jubilant as they celebrate using a number of devices such as raising flag in victory, holding flowers and cheering for the captain.
-The crowd is getting restless, as anticipation rise in order to catch a glimpse of their ship’s captain.
+The act of talking to the dead is known as an apostrophe.
+The reason being, the people ashore await their prized captain to lead the way and stamp his mark on history.
+The crowd is jubilant as they celebrate using some devices such as raising the flag in victory, holding flowers, and cheering for the captain.
+The crowd is getting restless, as anticipation rises to catch a glimpse of their ship’s captain.
 Alas!
 He’s no longer with them.

 My Captain does not answer, his lips are pale and still,